rstyczynski/OCI_notes/security/sss.md

 What happened when one of them will be not available or will loose his part?
 Hopefully cloud support will help, but it will take time.
 On the other hand, ideally support should not be able to help, as it's not their business and not their security scope.
 When Support may help - it means that any unauthorized party may gain access incl. government agencies, and it's not what you want to be possible.

-A more robust solution is to use Shamir's secret sharing scheme.
+A more robust solution is to use Shamir's Secret Sharing scheme.
 This involves dividing the password among few trusted persons, with the requirement that defined subset of them can reconstruct the password.
 It means that when some of them are unavailable, the remaining ones can still reconstruct the password as long as the threshold (e.g. three out of five) is met.

-Shamir's secret sharing scheme establishes secure and redundant way of storing highly critical passwords.
+Shamir's Secret Sharing scheme establishes secure and redundant way of storing highly critical passwords.
 Adoption of such scheme must be confirmed by the governance and security officers, who should establish appropriate procedures and take care of trainings to build real awareness of secret sharing importance.

 Owning the master password is like owning the code to the nuclear button; when the password will be grabbed by an enemy, consequences may be unrecoverable.

 Implementing proper security procedure eliminates this serious problem.
-Shamir's secret sharing scheme is one of achievable solutions to achieve it.
+Shamir's Secret Sharing scheme is one of achievable solutions to achieve it.

 Take a look at below exemplary model code for OSX.
 Code may be used at any  regular system; adjust packages install for your case.